 In the case of .Brands, there are strict contractual qualifications included in Specification 13 of the Registry Agreement.
 If an applicant wants to keep benefits associated with Specification 13, it needs to abide by the terms of Specification 13. .Brands are not likely to change the use of the TLD because that undermines the qualification for Specification 13.

-To the extent that there is risk of confusion, it should be possible to create a standard against which to manage these risks, for example by ensuring that the applicant does not represent that it is endorsed by a city or is the “official” TLD of a city when this is not the case. .Brands operate in such as manner that there should not be any confusion between a brand and TLD that is being operated in a geographic context.
+To the extent that there is risk of confusion, it should be possible to create a standard against which to manage these risks, for example by ensuring that the applicant does not represent that it is endorsed by a city or is the “official” TLD of a city when this is not the case. .Brands operate in such a manner that there should not be any confusion between a brand and TLD that is being operated in a geographic context.

 f.1.2.5 What are the key takeaways from the 2012 round for the purposes of future policy development and implementation?